SiNGER: A Clearer Voice Distills Vision Transformers Further: Conclusion

 \section{Conclusion}

 In this work, we investigated the challenge of artifact transfer in knowledge distillation for ViTs.
 We showed that high-norm artifacts in teacher representations degrade interpretability and are na\"ively inherited by student models, limiting the effectiveness and benefits from scaling of conventional distillation approaches.
 To address this issue, we proposed a distillation framework, namely \oursname, and a nullspace-guided adapter that introduces minimal perturbations to suppress artifacts while preserving informative representations.
-Our framework demonstrated consistent improvements over existing methods across a diverse set of downstream tasks, yielding both higher accuracy and more interpretable features.
+Our framework demonstrates consistent improvements over existing methods across a diverse set of downstream tasks, yielding both higher accuracy and more interpretable features.
 We believe this perspective opens new directions for artifact-robust distillation and provides insights into the broader problem of transferring knowledge from over-parameterized models.

 \textbf{Limitations and Future Work.}~Nevertheless, our method has limitations.
 It suppresses artifacts rather than fully eliminating their sources.
 Since the goal is to retain as much teacher information as possible, the root causes of representation degradation remain.
-As a result, students distilled with our approach cannot achieve the same level of clean representations as models explicitly trained to avoid artifacts, such as SINDER~\citep{gandikota2023sinder} and DINOv3~\citep{dinov3}.
 Future work will extend our approach to a wider range of foundation models and multi-modal settings, exploring whether nullspace-guided perturbations can serve as a general mechanism for reliable model compression and adaptation.